 Things got crazier when Harrison Ford took over the role from Alec Baldwin and turned Ryan into more of a lone gunman (without a gun): fighting Irish terrorists in “Patriot Games” and Colombian druglords in “Clear and Present Danger.”
 Near the end of the latter film you get a preposterous scene: Ryan trembling with moral outrage as he lectures the President of the United States.
 Moral outrage from the CIA?

-Hollywood was simply following the headlines.
+But Hollywood was simply following the headlines.
 If the big scandal of the 1960s was Bay of Pigs (a CIA operation), and the big scandal of the 1970s was Watergate (Barker, McCord, Hunt, et al), the big scandal of the 1980s was Iran-Contra, which, while it involved CIA agents in lesser roles, was a National Security Council operation: Oliver North and John Poindexter and the like.
 All morally repugnant ops didn’t have to be placed at the CIA’s doorstep.
+Culpability can lie elsewhere.

 Americans love their innocence and keep returning to it — against all odds and common sense.
 By the beginning of the new century, the CIA was considered harmless enough to allow for roles for kids (“Spy Kids”), teenagers (“Cody Banks”), Johnny Depp (“Once Upon a Time in Mexico”) and Chris Rock (“Bad Company”).
-Here we have the new clarity.
+It’s a kind of new clarity.
 CIA?
 Wheeee!

 The Bourne Shepherd

-Michael Gambon, as Wilson’s mentor, is good, as always, and there’s a powerful scene involving the torture of a Russian defector that suggests parallels, for those who want them, between Cold War and War on Terror paranoia.
+There’s a powerful scene involving the torture of a Russian defector that suggests parallels, for those who want them, between Cold War and War on Terror paranoia.
 Is our fear of the enemy blinding us to its weaknesses?
 Does our fear actually make the enemy stronger?
 Do we even know what we’re doing?
-But this scene is a blip.

-If you truly want to understand the agency — or at least our conflicting desires towards it — go no further than Damon’s other CIA alter-ego, Jason Bourne.
+But if you truly want to understand the agency — or at least our conflicting desires towards it — go no further than Damon’s other CIA alter-ego, Jason Bourne.
 He’s both superhuman assassin and clean-cut amnesiac.
 He can kick serious ass and then blink as innocent as a newborn babe.
-This is exactly what we want in a CIA agent.
+This is exactly what America wants in a CIA agent.
 He does the dirty work our paranoia demands and then forgets all about it so our conscience is clean.
 Iran?
 Guatemala?
 Cuba?
 Vietnam?
 Chile?
 We just…don’t remember.